ibm-cloud-docs/CDN/cdn-example-code.md

 {: #code-examples-using-the-cdn-api}

 This document contains example API calls and the resulting output for numerous CDN APIs.
-{:shortdesc}
+{: shortdesc}

 ## General steps that are needed for all API calls
 {: #general-steps-needed-for-all-api-calls}

-Before you begin, you must download and install the Soap Client from [https://github.com/softlayer/softlayer-api-php-client](https://github.com/softlayer/softlayer-api-php-client){:external}.
+Before you begin, you must download and install the Soap Client from [https://github.com/softlayer/softlayer-api-php-client](https://github.com/softlayer/softlayer-api-php-client){: external}.

    * You must get access to the SoapClient through `vendor/autoload`.
 The path is relative to where the script is run from and might need to be modified.

       ```php
       require_once __DIR__.'/vendor/autoload.php';
       ```

    * All API calls are authenticated with your username and an apiKey.
-More information on how to generate an apiKey can be found on the [Softlayer API Getting Started](https://softlayer.github.io/article/getting-started/){:external} page, under "Getting Your API Key".
+More information on how to generate an apiKey can be found on the [Softlayer API Getting Started](https://softlayer.github.io/article/getting-started/){: external} page, under "Getting Your API Key".

       ```php
       $apiUsername = '<Your username>' ;
       $apiKey = '<Your apiKey>' ;
       ```
    * Initialize SoapClient for the appropriate class.

 ## Example code for listing vendors
 {: #example-code-for-listing-vendors}